subspace/subnomicon/docs/consensus/consensus/plotting.md

 Once the farmer has obtained all 1,000 pieces for this sector from the network, they can create an encoded replica.
 Only the piece’s historical data, the record part, is encoded.
 The KZG commitment and witness included in a piece are saved separately in the sector metadata, as they will be needed later for farming.

-For each record, the Plotting algorithm performs the following steps:
+For each record, the Plotting algorithm performs the following steps in memory:

 1. Erasure code (extend) the record data by interpolating a polynomial over chunks of the record.
 2. Derive a unique pseudorandom and verifiable *seed*.